Automated (VAT) Invoices

 First, go to Settings > Invoice settings.

 Here you can enter your company name + logo (that is if you want that added to the invoice), your address, your Chamber of Commerce number + VAT number, and your customer service email address and phone number.

 Optionally you can add a header or footer to the invoice if you want to further personalize this.

 Now go to Settings > Settings.
 Scroll down to the Outgoing Mail Settings (SMTP) section and enter your credentials.

-Due to common restrictions nowadays, such as SPF records, DKIM keys and DMARC, we can’t send emails from @yourdomain unless we use your own mail server and IP address directly to send these emails.
+Due to common restrictions nowadays, such as SPF records, DKIM keys, and DMARC, we can’t easily send emails from @yourdomain unless we use your own mail server and IP address directly to send these emails.
 As it would be silly to send such an email as ChannelEngine (because your customer most likely has no idea who we are), you’ll have to fill in these details.

 If you're using Gmail, you may have to set 'Access to less secure apps' to 'ON', here.

 If you want to include VAT on an invoice you also need to enable VAT calculations in ChannelEngine.
 To do so, go to Settings > VAT Rate Settings.

 You’ll see a list of countries with their default VAT rates.
 Go to the countries for which you have a VAT-number and click on ‘Edit’ on the right.
 Please be aware that ChannelEngine can only check and accept "International VAT numbers", so no local VAT numbers like the German steuernummer.